 The Body Tag

-Once I’ve written out my Body Tag, I personally like to then create divisions or <divs> within the Body Tag, so I can start to see how many sections there will be on my webpage. <Divs> go within the Body Tag – but we will save those details for later!
+Once I’ve written out my Body Tag, I personally like to then create divisions or <divs> within the Body Tag.
+Creating <div>s let’s me start to see how many sections there will be on my webpage.
+We will get more into <div>s in a future post!

 For more information on how I set up everything before the <body> tags, check out my other posts: